 We had thought we would have to wait until next year to paint the shutters and the porch, but that job is also now done.
 We replaced gutters and the window glass that cracked during our last violent thunderstorm.
 We built a small “shed” for the recyclables and collected small pieces of pine for kindling.
 We have been insulating and weatherstripping and stocking up on hay for the goat and shavings for the animals’ bedding.
 We have moved the bird feeder to its winter location.
 My husband has fixed a snowblower he thought was beyond repair, and I have planted tulips and daffodils and brought in the herbs I want to keep growing inside this winter.

 Despite the weather, we still had a nice summer… but we have had an absolutely amazing fall.
-Today the sky is a bright blue, the sun is shining, and the trees are colored so vividly, they look like they are on fire.
+Today the sky is a bright blue, the sun is shining, and some trees are colored so vividly, they look like they are on fire.
 It is colder today… actually the air feels quite crisp… but it is just the perfect weather for the pot of soup that is simmering away on the wood stove!